 There it is common to see rice plantations and there are many huge farms.
 Sado Island is known for Kodo which means ''children of the drum'' or ''heartbeat'', a performance in which a variety of drums are used, as well as flutes, songs and dances!
 All this for the Earth Celebration.

-In these festivities, the taikô drum, which are traditional in Japanese culture.
+In these festivities, the taikô drum is used, which is traditional to Japanese culture.

 The Earth Celebration is an outdoor event with several performances that have the cultural aspects of Sado.
 This event takes place in the third week of August, but because of the pandemic it cannot be held as usual, but it was possible to watch online.